 Muck: To fold without showing the cards; the pile of cards unused in a hand.

-Omaha: The form of poker played with four hole cards and five community cards, in which two of the four hole cards must be used to create a playable hand.
+Omaha: One of the most popular poker variants, Omaha is played with four hole cards and five community cards, in which two of the four hole cards must be used to create a playable hand.
 See also: Omaha poker strategies and variants.

 Open: First bet of a hand.